-The AAS Bylaws include a non-discrimination in professional activities Article:
+The AAS Bylaws include an Article on non-discrimination in professional activities:

 Statement of Policy